craj1031tx/real_estate_app/README.md

 Start of readme for real estate app.
+Test change.